alkafri/fabulous-stars-hangman/hangman_backend/README.md

-# Hangman backend
+# Hangman Backend

+> By Fabulous Stars

-This server backend is written in java17 and runs on Google Cloud.
+The Hangman backend is written in Java17 and runs on Google Cloud.
 It uses the following services:

 * Cloud Datastore
 * App Engine Standard